Dig into the reasons why heat pump water heaters are the most efficient, most comfortable option on the planet.

 In this heat pump water heater buying guide, you’ll get all the details on how and why they’re the best water-heating option for the vast majority of homes.

-At Sealed, we’re home energy experts, and we believe in heat pump water heaters so much that they’re the only kind we use in our home efficiency upgrades.
+At Sealed, we’re home energy experts, and we LOVE heat pump water heaters.

-Not to mention, there are plenty of tax incentives and rebates for heat pump water heaters, too (because they’re that good at cutting energy waste).
+Not to mention, there are plenty of tax incentives and rebates for heat pump water heaters (because they’re that good at cutting energy waste).

 This is meant to be a comprehensive list of resources, so there’s a lot in here.